 - Share GST revenue with councils to fund infrastructure upgrades.

 - Establish public-private partnerships to attract investment from financial entities such as KiwiSaver funds and ACC.

 - Expand the exemption from domestic supply for a single dwelling to also include all small water suppliers supplying fewer than 30 endpoint users.

 The problem with the Government’s plan

-The Government has proposed moving control of water assets away from local communities and into four centralised bodies.
+The Government has proposed moving control of water assets away from local communities and into ten centralised bodies, after originally proposing four entities.
 ACT is unconvinced that this model will result in better outcomes.